Flunq-io/sdl-workflow-engine/worker/README.md

 # Worker Service

-The Worker service executes Serverless Workflow DSL using the official Serverless Workflow Go SDK and implements the core event processing pattern for workflow orchestration with **Temporal-level resilience** through the unified EventStore interface.
+The Worker service executes Serverless Workflow DSL using the official Serverless Workflow Go SDK and implements the core event processing pattern for workflow orchestration with enterprise-grade resilience through the unified EventStore interface.

 ## 🚀 Features